 Vader angrily grabbed the Jedi by the neck and lifted him over the edge.
-His captive clawed at Vader's gloves, struggling to breathe, but to no avail.
+His captive clawed at Vader's gloves, struggling to breathe.

-"I am Darth Vader," Vader stated, "Your puny defenses are nothing to the power of the Dark Side."
+"I am Darth Vader," Vader stated.
+"Your puny defenses are nothing to the true power of the Dark Side."

 To demonstrate, Vader mentally invaded his mind, crushing his shields easily.
 He sensed much hatred, much anger.
-Images of the Jedi's recent victims bubbled to the surface ... he was shocked to recognize a middle-aged Owen and Beru Lars.
-It seemed this creature hated him so much, he had even sought out his extended family to exact revenge.
+Images of the Jedi's recent victims bubbled to the surface ... he was confused to recognize a middle-aged Owen and Beru Lars.
+It seemed this creature hated him so much, he had even sought out Anakin's extended family to exact revenge.

 He searched deeper, seeking any information on the boy.
 There was nothing but an obsession for killing the child and endless visions of Vader looking on while it happened.

 Did this Jedi really imagine he would care if he killed a child in his presence?
-This Jedi was clearly deranged.
+He was clearly deranged.
 Vader lapsed his mental probe, and his prisoner began to laugh.